ProSieben CEO: better off alone but open to merger interest

 Beaujean, who took the helm as the COVID-19 pandemic struck, has led ProSieben into a recovery and is pushing to diversify out of its core entertainment franchise into dating and e-commerce.

-That has tested the patience of Italy's Mediaset (MS.MI), which has built an economic stake of 23.5% in ProSieben and has called for management to engage in its push to consolidate the European broadcasting industry. read more
+That has tested the patience of Italy’s Mediaset, which has built an economic stake of 23.5% in ProSieben and has called for management to engage in its push to consolidate the European broadcasting industry.

 “We will not close our minds to any reasonable idea.
 If we are asked to enter into strategic talks, we will of course listen to the proposal with an open mind,” Beaujean told the AGM.